Gyrotank/AdvancedJavaLambdasAndStreamApi/README.md

 # AdvancedJavaLambdasAndStreamApi
-Code for Advanced Java: Lambdas and Stream API tutorial video (https://www.youtube.com/watch?v=sHoE_79fZ-M)
+Code for Advanced Java: Lambdas and Stream API tutorial video (which can be found at https://www.youtube.com/watch?v=sHoE_79fZ-M and https://www.youtube.com/watch?v=gxRGrw8Ebv0 respectively)